Svakinn/typeahead.js/README.md

 * `minLength` – The minimum number characters entered in the input box before the typeahead fires up.
 Defaults to `1`.
 **>>New<<**: Setting this value to 0 fires up typeahead on empty input box with all suggestions up to the `limit` value.

+* `autoselect` **>>New<<** – (true/false) Changes the behavior of the typeahead to move to next field when tab or enter key is pressed, selecting the hinted value.
+Clicks on dropdown will also move the cursor to the next field.
+Default value is false.

 * `template` – The template used to render suggestions.
 Can be a string or a precompiled template.
 If not provided, suggestions will render as their value contained in a `<p>` element (i.e. `<p>value</p>`).

 * `engine` – The template engine used to compile/render `template` if it is a string.
 Any engine can use used as long as it adheres to the [expected API][template-engine-compatibility].